A belated happy birthday to Bernard Thévenet, who was born on January 10, 1948.

 Yet, a defiant Thévenet refused to abandon the race, and four days later won the stage to Mont Ventoux.

-In the 1973, Thévenet finished second in the Tour behind Luis Ocaña.
+In the 1973 Tour, Thévenet finished second behind Luis Ocaña.
 The following year, he was forced to abandon on stage 11 due to illness.

 Merckx, who was suffering from back pain caused by a punch from a spectator, struggled to try and get back on terms with Thévenet, but to no avail.